 If you’re on the market considering new deadlift footwear, then you’ve likely thought about deadlift slippers.
 As a powerlifter, deadlift slippers are a go-to for both competition and training purposes, and for good reason.

 Deadlift slippers help limit the total range of motion you need to deadlift and allow you to truly ground and root the feet, so they’re great for those who are trying to really dial in every aspect of their deadlift.
-In this article, we’re going to dive into the pros and cons that come along with deadlift slippers.

 What Are Deadlift Slippers?